A distribution testing oracle separation between QMA and QCMA: Introduction

-Although our main theorem is formulated as a query lower bound, it can be converted to a separation between the relativized classes $\QMA^{G}$ and $\QCMA^{G}$ via a standard diagonalization argument.
-There are several future questions raised by this work that we find interesting.
+There are several future questions raised by this work that we find interesting:

-\paragraph{Oracle and communication separations} The most natural question is of course whether the randomness in the oracle can be removed, to obtain a separation in the standard model.
+\paragraph{Oracle and communication separations} The most natural question is, of course, whether the oracle's randomness can be removed to obtain a separation in the standard model.
 We conjecture that our problem yields such a separation, but a new technique seems necessary to prove it.
+See Section \ref{sec:concluding-remarks} for more details on the technical barriers to derandomizing our construction.

 Another natural question is to show a \emph{communication complexity} separation between $\QMA$ and $\QCMA$.
 This has been shown for one-way communication by Klauck and Podder~\cite{klauck2014two} but their problem does not yield a separation for two-way communication.
 Could our query separation be lifted to the communication world by use of the appropriate gadget?